KadimaWaMuteba/Data-analysis-caste-study/README.md

 # Data-analysis-caste-study
 This case study is about a marketing analysis of a fictional bike-share company at chicago to help the company maximize the number of annual memberships.
+Files are organized and numbered to identify different steps of the project and their order.
+Feel free to give me a feedback !

 ## About me
 Hello Every one